 - 1/2 cup pan juices from roast turkey (optional)

-- In a medium saucepan, heat the butter or oil over medium-high heat.
-Add the shallots, rosemary and garlic and sauté until the shallots are beginning to brown, about 6-8 minutes.
-Add the flour to the pan and cook, stirring often, until lightly browned, about 4-5 minutes.
+- In a medium saucepan, heat the oil or butter over medium-high heat.
+Add the shallots and sauté until beginning to soften but not brown, about 6 minutes.
+Add the garlic and rosemary and cook for another 2 minutes.
+Sprinkle the flour over the vegetables and cook, stirring often, until lightly browned, about 2 minutes.

-- Gradually add the stock 1/2 cup at a time, whisking vigorously before adding more.
-Once all of the liquid is incorporated, bring the mixture to a boil.
-Add in the cider and continue to simmer over medium heat until slightly thickened, about 20 to 30 minutes.
-Season with 1/2 teaspoon salt and pepper to taste.
+- Gradually add the stock, 1/2 cup at a time, whisking vigorously before adding more.
+Once all of the liquid is incorporated, bring the mixture to a rapid simmer over high heat.
+Add the cider and reduce the heat to medium-low.
+Simmer gently, stirring every 3 to 5 minutes, until thick enough to coat the back of a spoon, about 15 minutes.
+Add the vinegar and season with salt and pepper to taste.
+The gravy can be made up to 3 days in advance up until this point, or further in advance and frozen.

-- Before serving (or when the turkey is finished roasting), add the pan drippings, if using, and bring the mixture to a simmer.
-Cook over medium-low heat until the sauce has thickened again, about 10 minutes.
+- Before serving (or when your turkey is finished roasting), add the pan drippings, if using, and bring the mixture to a simmer.
+Cook over medium-low heat until the sauce has thickened again, about 5 minutes.